RyanChrisSmith/address_detective/README.md

   <img src="images/screenshot-2.png">

   - This way, the API keys will stay out of the commit history keeping them safe from prying eyes

+  - If the preference is to see the documentation for all public methods' args and return types, there are some YARD documentation created to see just that.
+See explanation of gems used [below](#gems-why-these-ones) or go to the [yard gem page](https://github.com/lsegal/yard)
+    - In the terminal, run `$ yard server` and then go to url `http://localhost:8808/` in a browser window.
+    - Feel free to click around on the different classes and see what each method in each class is doing

 ### [Back to Table of Contents](#table-of-contents)